-But, even though these seem as the biggest overhauls in your life, they are just minor tweaks to the mindset that can easily be amended.
-What you need is the right strategy to turn laziness into a tool for boosting the productivity.
+But, even though these seem like the biggest overhauls in your life, they are just minor tweaks to the mindset that can easily be amended.
+What you need is the right strategy to turn laziness into a tool for boosting productivity.

 1. Find the Reason for Your Lack of Productivity

 Many people make the mistake of believing that they are lazy while in fact, they are only tired and overwhelmed.
 Which one of the two are you?
 Are you too tired to finish a project or too lazy to do this?
 Before you even go ahead with the steps to fix the laziness, you need to learn if this is the actual issue for the lack of productivity.

 Some psychologists deny the existence of laziness as a personality or characteristic.
 As Leon Seltzer suggests, people might lack motivation, self-discipline, or a sense of rewards, and the term laziness is only invented to cover these issues and make them harder to fix.

 “I view this pejorative designation as employed mostly as a “default” when the person talked about is not particularly well understood.” – Leon Seltzer